davidjeddy/full-up-the-db/README.md

 # Fill-up the DB

 Challenge: insert rows into a DB using PHP/PDO that would cause a signed int(11) overflow error in under 5 minutes of execution.
 Doing so with the minimal amount of tuning and changing from default install values of PHP and the DB.
-We're talking default from vendor install.
+As stock as possible also.

 Signed int(11) = 2147483648